bowenyu066/bowenyu066.github.io/_posts/2025-12-09-multilingual-math-reasoning.md

 | ChatGPT-5.1 | 282.6 | 375.8 | 1.33 | Inverted |
 | Gemini-2.5-Flash | 360.5 | 503.8 | 1.40 | Inverted |

 **The Encoder Gap.** This divergence isolates the **Encoder Gap**, which is the discrepancy between intrinsic and realized density.
-For DeepSeek, the tokenizer (and model training) preserves the density advantage: fewer characters $$\rightarrow$$ fewer tokens.
+For DeepSeek, the tokenizer (and model training) preserves the density advantage: fewer characters $\rightarrow$ fewer tokens.
 For ChatGPT and Gemini, the encoding is inefficient: the tokenizer fragments the dense Chinese signal into more tokens, or the model generates more verbose outputs, negating the representation's inherent compactness.

-To quantify this independent of any single model's tokenizer, we re-tokenized DeepSeek-V3.2's outputs (problems correct in both EN and ZH, $$N=321$$) using five different tokenizers:
+To quantify this independent of any single model's tokenizer, we re-tokenized DeepSeek-V3.2's outputs (problems correct in both EN and ZH, $N=321$) using five different tokenizers:

 | Tokenizer | Avg EN Tokens | Avg ZH Tokens | ZH/EN Ratio |
 |-----------|---------------|---------------|-------------|